tecnodeveloper/VSOSS/Book-Notes/ITC.md

 ## Assumption

-- Programming language is like "recipes" Egg Example: first you have to known how to boil an egg then you can translate the recipe if you don't know how to boil the egg(problem solving) then its not the advantage to learn translation.
+- Programming language is like "Egg" "Water" "Heat" Example: first you have to known how to "recipe of boiling" an egg then you can translate the recipe if you don't know how to boil the egg(problem solving) then its not the advantage to learn translation.
 Programming language does't tell you how to solve the problem.
 - Some programmer don't use program development tool like pseudocode They feel that their ultimate goal is to solve the problem on computer and that writing pseudocode merely delays the production of final output.
 Although this may work for simple and familiar problem, it can lead to serious errors and delay in large, complex project.
 - How do you calculate the square root? sqrt(36) or sqrt(35) first take assumption(means our program solve which kind of problem) then write algorithms if the problem is new to you then write start write pseudocode.
 - Programmer must take assumption first then write program, Assumption is on Output(interface) means user must input no between these numbers otherwise the program will be break that every number that is input by user must be assumption of programmer that user cannot put in (-) or exceed the maximum number avoids.